nlpub/russe/downloads/index.md

 ## Citation in Scientific Papers

 If you use one of the datasets mentioned on this page please cite the following paper:

 ```
-@incollection{panchenko2016human,
-  title={Human and Machine Judgements for Russian Semantic Relatedness},
+@inbook{Panchenko:17:aist,
-  author={Panchenko, Alexander and Ustalov, Dmitry and Arefyev, Nikolay and Paperno, Denis and Konstantinova, Natalia and Loukachevitch, Natalia  and Biemann, Chris},
+  author    = {Panchenko, Alexander and Ustalov, Dmitry and Arefyev, Nikolay and Paperno, Denis and Konstantinova, Natalia and Loukachevitch, Natalia and Biemann, Chris},
+  title     = {{Human and Machine Judgements for Russian Semantic Relatedness}},
-  booktitle={Analysis of Images, Social Networks and Texts (AIST'2016)},
+  booktitle = {Analysis of Images, Social Networks and Texts: 5th International Conference, AIST 2016, Yekaterinburg, Russia, April 7-9, 2016, Revised Selected Papers},
-  year={2016},
-  publisher={Springer}
-}
+  editor    = {Ignatov, Dmitry I. and others},
+  year      = {2017},
+  publisher = {Springer International Publishing},
+  address   = {Cham},
+  pages     = {221--235},
+  isbn      = {978-3-319-52920-2},
+  doi       = {10.1007/978-3-319-52920-2_21},
+  language  = {english},
+}}
 ```